ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 This step is necessary, otherwise you will not be able to finish creating your network in step 3.

-We will now create an **Edge Gateway** so that our IP space can be accessed via the private network, which we will create in part 3 of this guide.
+We will now create an **Edge Gateway** so that our IP space can be accessed via the private network, which we will create in the third subpart of this step.

 To access the Edge Gateways section, click on `Networking | Edge Gateways`{.action}.